TrustTheVote-Project/VoteTrackerPlus/docs/UX/general-UX-overview.md

 ## 1.7) The voter can tell if their ballot is removed from the tally

-If election officials decide to remove a ballot or a set of ballots from the election, for example under a court order or some other adjudication, the election officials will either:
+If election officials decide to remove a ballot or a set of ballots from the election, for example under a court order, the election officials will either:

 ### 1.7.1) Rescan the voting center ballots, nullifying the previous scans